unoplatform/uno.toolkit.ui/doc/controls/TabBarAndTabBarItem.md

 Style Key|Material|Cupertino
 -|-|-
-BottomTabBarItemFabStyle|&check;|
+BottomFabTabBarItemStyle|&check;|
 BottomTabBarItemStyle|&check;|&check;|
 ColoredTopTabBarItemStyle|&check;|
 SegmentedItemStyle||&check;|
 SlidingSegmentedItemStyle|&check;|
 TopTabBarItemStyle|&check;|

 These pre-built styles can be used for more complex `TabBar` scenarios.
-For example, using the BottomTabBarItemFabStyle, we can embed Floating Action Buttons into the `TabBar`.
+For example, using the BottomFabTabBarItemStyle, we can embed Floating Action Buttons into the `TabBar`.

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"